nanoexpress/ultimate-oss/README.md

 - [Benchmarks](https://nanoexpress.js.org/benchmark)
 - [FAQ](https://nanoexpress.js.org/support/faq)

-## Why PRO Slim
+## Why Ultimate

-- nanoexpress v1.x and express-ws compatible API interface
+- The best-in-class Solution
-- Much more stable, error percent was decreased by 90%
+- Much more stable, error percent was decreased by 99%
-- Much cleaner API and codebase, but **pluggable** with **defines** and [middlewares](https://github.com/nanoexpress/middlewares)
-- A bit faster than PRO version

-## Support

-Thank you, all previous sponsors, backers and supporters
+- The fastest member in the **nanoexpress** family

 ### Sponsors